Factors of 39

 Prime Factorization of 39

-The prime factorization of 39 involves breaking it down into the product of prime numbers.
-Using division, we find that the prime factors of 39 are 3, 13.
+Prime factorization of 39 is the process of expressing it as a product of its prime numbers.
+When we repeatedly divide 39 by the smallest possible prime numbers, we get 3, 13.
 Therefore, the prime factorization of 39 is 3 × 13.
-Understanding prime factorization helps in finding GCF, LCM, and simplifying fractions.
+Knowing prime factors is essential for solving problems involving GCF, LCM, and simplifying fractions.

 Prime factors of 39: